sopra-fs22-group-01/client/README.md

 -   Node.js as JavaScript runtime environment

 ## Main Components
-In our frontend code, we have five main components that are crucial for the game.
+In our frontend code, we have three main components that are crucial for the game.
 They are all contained in our [Main](/src/) folder.
 1. The most important views:
     -  The [Welcome view](src/components/views/StartPage.js) that greets the users and leads them to the login/registration views respectively
     -  The [Login view](src/components/views/Login.js) responsible for letting to users log into their account, and a very similar [Registration view](src/components/views/Registration.js) for the registration of new users.